ManyVids: History

-ManyVids was co-founded in 2014 by CEO Bella French, a former webcam model and adult online content creator.
+ManyVids was co-founded in 2014 by former CEO Bella French, a former webcam model and adult online content creator.
 French also held the title of chief financial officer until 2017.
 The ManyVids office is located in Montreal, Quebec, Canada.
 No adult content is filmed in the ManyVids office.

 ManyVids publishes MV Mag, an adult magazine that showcases professional erotic photosets, interviews with celebrities, adult entertainers and content-creators, and fantasy stories.
 The magazine is free for site members and content creators.
 The ManyVids YouTube series has mainstream, original content that is safe for work, which is often comic.

 Business model

-ManyVids' allows adult entertainment content creators to produce, promote and distribute their own content while retaining full copyright to their work.
+ManyVids' allows adult entertainment content creators to produce, promote, and distribute their own content while retaining full copyright to their work.
 They are able to upload videos and pictures for members to purchase and download.
-They can also run an online shop, offer paid memberships, sell texting and phone call services, and set up crowdsourcing campaigns.
+They can also run an online shop and offer paid memberships.
 Members are able to leave tips and unlock special statuses while interacting with the content-creators in real time.

 Celebrity partnerships

 The MV Podcast is a live show starring trans comedian Tranna, which has run for a total of three seasons.
 The show is based on hour long interviews with camgirls and pornstars that allow insight into the lives of sex-workers.

 In September 2017, ManyVids teamed up with American model and activist Amber Rose in support of The Amber Rose SlutWalk, a nonprofit advocacy organization that works to end slut-shaming and to advocate for women’s empowerment and LGBTQ rights.
 Rose was the first celebrity to appear live on the MV Takeover platform.

 In November 2017, ManyVids named American television personality Farrah Abraham their newest MV Ambassador to promote sex positivity.

-In May 2018, ManyVids partnered with actress, model, and reality television participant Coco Austin on a live MV Takeover event in addition to exclusive photo sets and interview appearing in MV Magazine.
+In May 2018, ManyVids partnered with actress, model, and reality television participant Coco Austin on a live MV Takeover event in addition to exclusive photo sets and interviews appearing in MV Magazine.

 In September 2018, ManyVids featured American rapper Brooke Candy on the cover of their magazine's Sexual Empowerment issue.
 ManyVids sponsored Candy's 'My Sex' music video.